-Application Note 089: Thermal desorption technology for testing chemical emissions from construction products and consumer goods
+Application Note 089: An introduction to the use of thermal desorption for testing chemical emissions from construction materials and consumer products

-This Application Note describes the various features of thermal desorption (and Markes’ technology in particular) that make it suitable for testing emissions of potentially hazardous chemicals from construction products and consumer goods.
+This Application Note describes the various features of thermal desorption (and Markes’ technology in particular) that make it suitable for testing emissions of potentially hazardous chemicals from construction materials and consumer products.

 Application Note 090: Automated detection of trace target compounds in complex emission profiles from products and materials

 This Application Note shows how TargetView compound-identification software greatly speeds up the process of identifying trace-level target compounds in complex emission profiles from consumer products and construction materials.
 Examples chosen are plasterboard, a child’s plastic toy, and mahogany.

 Application Note 093: Rapid microchamber tests for screening chemical emissions from car trim in accordance with ISO 12219-3

 This Application Note demonstrates the efficiency and reliability of Markes’ Micro-Chamber/Thermal Extractor to rapidly assess emissions of residual monomer from polymeric car-trim components in accordance with ISO 12219-3.

 Application Note 103: Enhancing the development of low-emitting products and materials using microchamber or direct desorption sampling, with TD–GC–MS analysis